-Page last updated on April 22, 2022 at 9:17 am
+Page last updated on November 18, 2025 at 11:40 am

 Common Council

-As the legislative body of the City, the Common Council, often referred to as the City Council, is a link between the citizens of Bloomington and their government.
+As the legislative body of the City, the Common Council, often referred to as the City Council, is a link between the residents of Bloomington and their government.
 By enacting legislation that fosters the health, safety, and welfare of the City, the Council works to represent the interests of residents while ensuring the delivery of municipal services.
 By statute, the Council is responsible for the control of the City's property and finances, and the appropriation of money (Indiana Code § 36‐4‐6‐18).

-E-MAIL the Council office: council@bloomington.in.gov
+- E-MAIL the Council office: [email protected]

 Councilmembers

-Learn more about Councilmembers, including biographies and contact information
+Learn more about Councilmembers, including biographies and contact information:

-Front row, Left to Right:
+Front row, left to right:

-Susan Sandberg (Council President and At-Large Representative)
+- Hopi Stosberg (Council President and District III Representative)

-Back row, Left to Right:
+Back row, left to right:

-Matt Flaherty (At-Large Representative)
+- Matt Flaherty (At-Large Representative)

-Stephen Volan (District VI Representative)
+- Sydney Zulich (District VI Representative)

 Find your Council Representative